 The Taliban were the de facto authorities in Afghanistan from 1996-2001 before they were overthrown by a North Atlantic Treaty Organization coalition of military forces.
 During their insurgency against the internationally recognized Afghan government, the Taliban perpetrated likely crimes against humanity and war crimes while Afghan security forces and members of the United States military and Central Intelligence Agency also committed likely war crimes.

 As de facto authorities, the Taliban are bound by Afghanistan’s international human rights obligations, including CEDAW.
 They must uphold these obligations by halting violations and abuses by their officials and guaranteeing equal protection and promotion of the rights of all Afghans, regardless of gender, ethnicity, religion or political affiliation.
 The Taliban must also allow international assistance and monitoring to help fulfill these obligations.
+Amid ongoing insecurity and persecution in Afghanistan, states must uphold the principle of non-refoulement.

 Any path toward normalization must be strictly contingent on the Taliban’s compliance with international law, particularly with respect to the rights of women and girls.
 Both the Taliban and UN member states should engage constructively with the Doha Process, while ensuring the meaningful inclusion of Afghan women human rights defenders and civil society in all negotiations and future political arrangements.

-The Taliban must investigate patterns of human rights violations and take steps to prevent their recurrence, including by holding perpetrators accountable.
+The Taliban must investigate human rights violations and take steps to prevent their recurrence, including by holding perpetrators accountable.
 They must allow the Special Rapporteur safe and unfettered access to Afghanistan and fully cooperate with UNAMA and the UN Human Rights Office.

 For more on the Global Centre’s advocacy work on the situation in Afghanistan, see our Afghanistan country advocacy page.